Do you see one of your shoulders “rolled forward” when looking at yourself in the mirror?

 Fixing your shoulder requires effort and a long time.

-If that sounds tough you might want to consider buying a product that can make things easier and potentially shorten this long process.
+If that sounds tough you might want to consider buying a product that could make things easier and potentially shorten this long process.

 I recommend getting a posture corrector which is exactly what it sounds like.
 They come in different shapes, sizes and price.

 You can check out my guide on how to choose the best product to alleviate rounded shoulders.

 While these products can make things easier for you, for best results you will also have to do the exercises.

 Taking advice on the internet is easy and convenient, but it does have its limits.

-Sometimes poor posture can lead to complications which require a professional assessment.
+Sometimes poor posture can lead to complications which require professional assessment.

-If you have a hard time putting your shoulder in the right position even with force, e.g. stretching feels very uncomfortable and/or you experience weird tingling sensations then it could be that some nerve is trapped due to your tight muscles and imbalances.
+If you have a hard time putting your shoulder in the right position even with force, e.g. stretching feels very uncomfortable and/or you experience weird tingling sensations, then it could be that some nerve is trapped.

 They will be able to do a full assessment of your body and give you a personalized solution.